Existence of weak solutions to a generalized nonlinear multi-layered fluid-structure interaction problem with the Navier-slip boundary conditions: Preliminaries and main result

-We note here that both conditions $ \Jeta > 0 $ and $ \bA_{\bbeta} $ is injective are to make sure that the fluid domain is not degenerate for some time.
-Let $ T = \min \left\{ T', T'' \right\} $, then this new time determines the maximal existence time interval for the weak solution.
-In this sense, our weak solution exists for a maximal time $ T $, at which either $ \Jeta = 0 $ or $ \bA_{\bbeta} $ is no longer injective (see e.g., \cite[Fig. 3]{MC2016JDE}).
+We note here that both conditions $ \Jeta > 0 $ and $ \bA_{\bbeta} $ is injective are to ensure that the fluid domain will not degenerate for some large time.
+Let $ T^* = \min \left\{ T', T'' \right\} $, then this new time determines the maximal existence time interval for the weak solution.
+In this sense, our weak solution exists for a maximal time $ T^* $, at which either $ \Jeta = 0 $ or $ \bA_{\bbeta} $ is no longer injective (see e.g., \cite[Fig. 3]{MC2016JDE}).